RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 ```

 ##### Architecture and Fixed Product Versions
-Similarly to the "product_family" object, the "architecture" category represents a specific architecture for packages
+Similarly to the `product_family` object, the `architecture` category represents a specific architecture for packages
-and includes one or more "product_version" objects.
-As before, the "product_version" category will still include the same
+and includes one or more `product_version` objects.
+As before, the `product_version` category will still include the same
 information: the name of the component, a product ID and product identification helper in the form of a PURL.
 However,
-when product_versions are nested under architecture object, they are fixed components and the "name" attribute will
+when `product_versions` are nested under `architecture` object, they are fixed components and the `name` attribute will
 include a specific version number and the specific architecture format.

 In the example below, you can see the fixed kernel component's name is "kernel-0:3.10.0-693.112.1.el7.src" which includes